Key Drivers

 Key Financial Insights:

-BROS is profitable and cash-generative, but high leverage, tighter liquidity, and a stretched valuation make the stock risky if operating momentum weakens.
+BROS is improving on revenue, margins, and cash flow, but high leverage, tighter liquidity, and a rich valuation still make the stock a demanding buy.

 Price Behavior